ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 5th.md

 ---

-Well, I got it mostly working minus some extremely minute testing.
+Well, I got it mostly working minus some extremely fine-tooth testing.
+I'm really glad this seems to work so far.

+I just added a quick little particle system to the Breakable block prefab.
+I'm glad I got that done, that's very pleasing!